colin99/dataCleaning/README.md

 creates a wide version of the meltedTable and does an average of the column variables.

+The following table illustrates the tidy aspect of the data.
+For each combination of subjectID and activityID, there are all the corresponding observation variables.

 | SubjectID     | ActivityID    | MEAN_tBodyAccX | MEAN_tBodyAccY|
 | ------------- |:-------------:| -----:|  --------:|
 | 1     | LAYING | 0.2215982 | -0.040513953 |